Respect for Human Rights

 Since June 2011, the Academia has opened its doors to people outside the Group.
 Individuals of various backgrounds with high aspirations have been enrolled as students in the Academia, where students “strive together and learn together.”
 Our aim is to produce talented people who will pioneer the next era.

 The SoftBank Group strives to realize flexible working conditions and provide an environment where all employees can work comfortably.
-These practices have been shared across the entire group in the form of the SoftBank Group Code of Conduct.
+These efforts are shared with all Group directors, officers and employees through the SoftBank Group Code of Conduct.

 There is no labor union at SoftBank Group Corp.
 However, the company provides a venue for constructive dialogue in which the Human Resources Department meets several employees and employee representatives semi-annually to exchange views and opinions on working conditions, including revisions to the personnel system, working hours, use of absences, and workplace safety and health.

 Fair and industry-competitive treatment

 For better quality of life and employee motivation, the SoftBank Group endeavors to pay industry-competitive wages and benefits above living wages without being bound by compliance with the requirements of legal minimum wages.
 While the SoftBank Group determines wages, salaries and bonuses in compliance with local laws and regulations, appropriate amounts commensurate with performance in consideration of survey results of leading companies and competitors.
-In 2019 SoftBank Group Corp. highly exceeded Japan’s national weighted average of regional minimum wages*.
+In FY2019, wages paid to SoftBank Group Corp. employees far exceeded Japan’s national weighted average of regional minimum wages*.